Margaret G. Frantz papers

 Biographical / Historical

-Born in Birmingham, Alabama in 1922, Marge Frantz has been a lifelong activist.
+Born in Birmingham, Alabama in 1922, Marge Frantz (born Margaret Louise Gelders) was a lifelong activist.
 Introduced to radical politics and the Communist Party by her father Joe Gelders, Frantz's activism began early, with the Young Communist League in 1935.
 Frantz's Party activity ranged from selling the Daily Worker on the New York City subway to organizing the Alabama delegation to the American Youth Congress.
 Frantz finally left the Party in 1956, though her agitation far from ceased.
 She was an organizer for the United Electrical Workers, campaigned for Wallace, worked for Planned Parenthood, was a part of the free speech movement in Berkeley, and a stalwart of the peace movement.
-After she and husband Laurent (also a radical and former CP member) had four children, Frantz returned to college (graduating from Berkeley in 1972) and went on to a PhD from the University of California, Santa Cruz, where she spent three decades as a celebrated and inspirational teacher.
-Frantz retired from teaching, but continued her activism, and is living with her partner Eleanor in Santa Cruz.
+After she and husband Laurent (also a radical and former Communist Party member) had four children, Frantz returned to college (graduating from Berkeley in 1972) and went on to a PhD from the University of California, Santa Cruz, where she spent three decades as a celebrated and inspirational teacher.
+Frantz retired from teaching in 1989, but continued her activism while living in Santa Cruz with her partner, Eleanor Engstrand.
+Frantz died on October 16, 2015 in Santa Cruz.

 34.355 linear feet (33 containers)